jfreeze/gce-freebsd/README.md

 Before deploying, make sure that your project files are up to date with the Distillery and eDeliver configs checked into git.

-Start the deploy process with
+Start the deploy process by building the release

     mix edeliver build release

-Finish the deploy with
+Finish the deploy and restart the service in one command with

     mix edeliver deploy release to production --start-deploy

 Add the --verbose flag if needed to debug any issues.

+You can also skip the <code>--start-deploy</code> flag and manually start and stop the server with the commands

+    mix edeliver stop production
+    mix edeliver start production
+    mix edeliver restart production

+### Deploy details

     # remove builds on the build server
     ssh ecw "mv -f /app/deploys/elixirconf/releases /tmp; rm -rf /app/deploys/elixirconf/releases"